Imaginary geometry IV: interior rays, whole-plane reversibility, and space-filling trees: Interior flow lines

-The reason that the statement of Proposition~\ref{prop::tail_interaction} is more complicated than the statement which describes the interaction of boundary emanating flow lines \cite[Theorem~1.5]{MS_IMAG} is that we needed a way to encode the height difference between $\eta_1$ and $\eta_2$ upon intersecting since the paths have the possibility of winding around their initial points many times after the stopping times $\tau_1$ and $\tau_2$.
 Now that we have described the interaction of tails of flow lines, we turn to show that it is possible to decompose a flow line into a union of overlapping tails.
 This combined with Proposition~\ref{prop::tail_interaction} will lead to the proof of Theorem~\ref{thm::flow_line_interaction}.
-Suppose that $\eta$ is a non-crossing path starting at $z$.
-Then we say that $\eta$ has made a {\bf clean loop} at time $\zeta$ around $w$ if the following is true.
-With $\sigma = \sup\{t < \zeta : \eta(t) = \eta(\zeta)\}$, we have that $\eta|_{[\sigma,\zeta]}$ is a simple loop which surrounds $w$ and does not intersect $\eta([0,\sigma))$.
+Suppose that~$\eta$ is a non-crossing path starting at~$z$.
+Then we say that~$\eta$ has made a {\bf clean loop} at time~$\zeta$ around~$w$ if the following is true.
+With $\sigma = \sup\{t < \zeta : \eta(t) = \eta(\zeta)\}$, we have that $\eta|_{[\sigma,\zeta]}$ is a simple loop which surrounds $w$ and does not intersect $\eta((-\infty,\sigma))$.
 Note that Lemma~\ref{lem::radial_loop} implies that GFF flow lines for $\kappa \in (8/3,4)$, which we recall are given by whole-plane $\SLE_\kappa(\rho)$ processes for $\rho = 2-\kappa \in (-2,\tfrac{\kappa}{2}-2)$ for $D = \C$ (and if $D \neq \C$, their law is absolutely continuous with respect to that of whole-plane $\SLE_\kappa(\rho)$ up until hitting $\partial D$), almost surely contain arbitrarily small clean loops.